Want to learn how you can get those enrolments over the line? In this post, we're breaking down the three key features of a great 'letter of offer'.

 Does it provide clear instructions or next steps?

 If you weren’t able to confidently say ‘yes’ to all of these questions, it’s time to re-think your approach.
 Remember, most families will apply to 2.5 schools on average, so keep in the back of your mind that your 'letter of offer' isn’t the only one on the table.
-Nailing your communication at this crucial stage could be your last chance to make an impact and sway the decision in your favor.
+Nailing your communication at this crucial stage could be your last chance to make an impact and sway the decision in your favour.

 Breaking down the great 'letter of offer'.